cardano-scaling/hydra/docs/docs/faq.md

 <details>
 <summary>When Hydra?</summary>
-The project is available on all Cardano networks (including mainnet) and releases with new features become available every four to six weeks.
+The project is available on all Cardano networks (including mainnet), and releases with new features become available every four to six weeks.
 The roadmap is publicly available on <a href="https://github.com/orgs/input-output-hk/projects/21/views/25">Github</a>
 </details>

 <details>